AndrewOneal/capstone/Documentation/Project Notes.md

 - CRUD for settings & users
 - Adding error handling to READ operations
 - Fixing comments

+PLAN for settings/Authentication:
 -

+PLAN for Deleting/Updating information:
+- When a parent record is deleted, it's children should also be deleted with cascade deletes.
+(Ex: Deleting a wiki should delete every other record in the database associated to that wiki)
+- Deleting Wiki = Delete all locations/details, all characters/details, and all sections/details
+- Deleting Character = Remove all related character details
+- Deleting Location = Remove all related location details
+- Deleting Section = MUST cascade delete ALL characters/location details related to that section
+- Deleting Section detail = Remove a specific section detail using ID
+- Updating wiki = wiki name, section count, and description can be changed
+- Updating Sections = can ONLY change section name, nothing else
+- Updating Section details = can ONLY change details description
+- Updating Characters = can ONLY change name, and nickname
+- Updating Character details = can ONLY change details description
+- Updating Locations = can ONLY change location name
+- Updating Location Details = can ONLY change details description

 Quill Editor Notes:
 - Data is stored as a Delta and encoded in JSON format